exercism/v3/languages/ruby/exercises/concept/floating-point-numbers/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the concept of floating-point numbers and introduce them to the `while` loop.
+The goal of this exercise is to teach the student the concept of floating-point numbers and introduce them to loops.

 ## Learning objectives

 - Know about the [Float][float-class] class and some of its methods.
-- Know how to write a `while` loop.
+- Know how to write a `while`, `until` and `loop` loop.

 ## Out of scope